rizlagatwick/pfsense-vpn-rotator/README.md

 ## Installation

 1. Download and edit the script as required.
 2. Ensure that your server lists (`server_list1`, `server_list2`, etc.) are correctly defined within the script.
 Each list should correspond to a specific VPN ID.
-(Example has ProtonVPN AU and US server lists)
+(Example has ProtonVPN AU and US server lists).
 3. Copy the script to your pfSense server (e.g., /usr/local/sbin).
 4. Make the script executable: `chmod +x pfsense-vpn-rotator.sh`.

+Note: The name variable above the server_list (`server_name1`, `server_name2`, etc.) will be added to the OpenVPN client description to make it easier to identify the VPN connections in the pfSense WebUI.
+The description will also have the time and date the server was changed.

 ## Usage